quirozfm/Bellabeat-Case-Study/README.md

 III.
 Prepare

 We used the Fitbit Fitness Tracker dataset and data from Bellabeat's devices.
 The dataset includes measures of physical activity, sleep quality, and heart rate.
 These data are considered reliable, as they come directly from users' trackers, making it a firsthand source.
+For the particular data we were interested in we did not have to deal with missing variables or duplicates.
+We did however, have to create an index for ease of plotting.
 [Download archive.zip](https://github.com/quirozfm/Bellabeat-Case-Study/blob/main/archive.zip)

 R.